WeLikeGraphQL/wordpress-graphql-api-example/README.md

 ## Execution

 The project can be run using one of the following (what is convenient for you):
- 1. [Vagrant](https://www.vagrantup.com/) - for one-command virtual server provisioning in Windows, Linux, OSX...
+ 1. [Vagrant](https://www.vagrantup.com/) - for one-command virtual server provisioning in Windows, Linux, OSX... (the best option when Ansible/Docker not installed).
+Requirements: *Vagrant >=1.8*

- 2. [Ansible](https://www.ansible.com/) - for one-command own server provisioning and containerizing in Linux
+ 2. [Ansible](https://www.ansible.com/) - for one-command own server provisioning and containerizing in Linux (the best option when Docker not installed).
+Requirements: *ansible-playbook*

- 3. [Docker](https://www.docker.com/) - for containerizing the application in Linux
+ 3. [Docker](https://www.docker.com/) - for containerizing the application in Linux.
+Requirements: *docker*, *docker-compose*, *[composer](https://getcomposer.org/)*

- 4. Manually - (required Apache2/Nginx, PHP >= 5.6, MySQL, Composer etc.)
+ 4. Manually - (any OS, required Apache2/Nginx, PHP >= 5.6, MySQL, Composer etc.)

 We facilitate it, because we assume that not every developer will come from PHP World.